governance-foundation/governance.foundation/docusaurus/blog/2026-04-26-you-can-now-build-capability-from-within.md

 This is the important caution.

 Buying model access does not magically create internal evolution.
+Plenty of organisations will buy intelligence and still fail to form capability.

 The organisation still has to build an environment where AI attention can accumulate into capability.
 That means things like: